Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime

+Let us now consider the structure of the flow organisation.
+Globally, there is no imposed external pressure gradient.
+Instead, the buoyancy due to bubbles injected at the bottom forces the liquid upward.
+As there is no liquid flux entering or leaving the column, the liquid must flow downward in some regions of the system.
+In the homogeneous regime, that occurs in between bubbles everywhere in a given cross-section.
+In the heterogeneous regime, a stable global recirculation takes place with an upflow region in the centre and a downflow region near the walls.
+Indeed, the mean liquid velocity profiles consistently exhibit an inversion of the velocity direction at a distance from the column axis equal to $0.7R$ where $R$ is the column radius.

-Such a large-scale organization is reminiscent of turbulent buoyancy-driven flows in confined channels with zero mean flow where density gradients are due to solute concentration \cite{cholemari2009axially} or to temperature \cite{castaing2017turbulent}.
+Such large-scale organisation is reminiscent of turbulent buoyancy-driven flows in confined channels with zero mean flow where density gradients are due to solute concentration (\cite{cholemari2009axially}) or to temperature (\cite{castaing2017turbulent}).
 As for long channels or pipes, the translational invariance observed along the bubble column axis implies that the only characteristic length is the column diameter, provided that the column is high enough.
-Besides, and owing to that translational invariance, an uniform density gradient develops along the channel (\cite{cholemari2009axially,castaing2017turbulent}).
+Besides, and owing to that translational invariance, a uniform density gradient develops along the channel (\cite{cholemari2009axially,castaing2017turbulent}).
 That expectation is corroborated in bubble columns.